cedricium/TicTacToe/README.md

 `v1.2.0` - New feature: prevention of overriding previously-selected spots - [@cedricium](github.com/cedricium/)

+`v1.3.0` - New features: multiple games to be played in a row and score-keeping functionality - [@cedricium](github.com/cedricium/)

 **NOTE:** view the [CHANGELOG.md](https://github.com/cedricium/TicTacToe/blob/new_features/CHANGELOG.md) to see detailed changes and revisions.

 ## Planned Updates